codefresh-io/docs.codefresh.io/_docs/getting-started/getting-started-quickly.md

 # Prerequisites

-* A kubernetes cluster running at least version 1.20 with the following permission in the runtime namespace</br>
+* A kubernetes cluster running at least version 1.20 with the following permissions in the runtime namespace</br>

 ```
+      {
 	      Resource:  "ServiceAccount",
 				Verbs:     []string{"create", "delete"},
 				Namespace: namespace,
 			},